 In general, the repairs shall be carried out by mechanical means, e.g. by grinding, chipping or milling.
 Welding may be applied if the requirements stated here are complied with.
+Welding may be applied subject to the agreement of with Register in accordance with 4.2.8.3 and 4.2.8.4.

 After milling or chipping grinding shall be applied for such defects, which shall not be welded.
 Grinding shall be carried out in such a manner that the contour of the ground depression is as smooth as possible in order to avoid stress concentrations or to minimize cavitation corrosion.
+Complete elimination of the defective material shall be verified by liquid penetrant testing.